Angela-Nkrumah/Financial-KPI-and-Forecasting-Analysis/Financial KPI and Forecast Analysis.md

 - Plan cash using the lower revenue scenario, not the average forecast.

     The forecast shows that revenue uncertainty is widening over time.
 To avoid liquidity pressure, cash planning should be anchored to the lower bound rather than the point forecast.
-This ensures the business can still meet landlord payments, refunds, and operating costs even if demand underperforms expectations.
+This ensures the business can still meet landlord payments, refunds, and operating costs even if demand under performs expectations.
 Also, the presence of wide forecast bounds should trigger scenario planning rather than be hidden or ignored.
 Management should use the forecast range to stress-test staffing, inventory, and cash commitments under both optimistic and downside scenarios.

 - Actively reduce return rates before scaling revenue expectations.